HavardHarstad/16S-ONT-GUI-workflow-using-EMU-and-KRONA/README.md

-# **16S-ONT-GUI-workflow-using-EMU-and-KRONA**
+# **16S ONT GUI workflow using EMU and KRONA**

-A simple GUI python script for analyzing 16S Oxford Nanopore (fastq) reads.
+A simple GUI python script for analyzing full-length 16S Oxford Nanopore (fastq) reads.
 Created for Ubuntu OS.
 Require creating a Conda environment for EMU and KRONA combined.
 The _--threads_ settings for running EMU is set to 20, if having a less powerful computer decrease this definition in script (line 32) to satisfy your computer hardware.

 In Terminal: